DukkhaLess/DukkhaLessClient/README.md

 - User password recovery without invading user privacy (ie. demanding an email address)
 - Risk of user data loss when they key is lost.

+## Planned Features

+1. Secure Diaries
+2. Configurable Calendars with support for mood/diet logging.
+3. Secure Tagging of items for searching/filtering.
+The tags will be stored in a hashed format so they can be queried and searched without recording their text.
+4. Secure sharing of diaries/calendars with explicitly whitelisted parties.
+5. Support for creating and visualising timelines of events.
+6. More to come, this is just the initial steps.
+User feedback and information will play a major role in where we go in the future.

 ## Software Licensing
 This program is licensed under the GNU General Public License Version 3.
 For details consult the LICENSE file.